 - How to determine if a particular study may or may not be pertinent to a particular child

-- Questions to ask about evaluating research studies
+- Questions to ask about participating in research studies

 Download A Parent's Guide to Research (1.8 MB): To download the PDF file, right click on the above link and choose "Save Target As" to save the guide to your computer.
 You will need the Adobe Acrobat Reader to view the Guide.